 First point of contact

-In the Dutch healthcare system, the family doctor, or GP (huisarts) is the gatekeeper to healthcare; if you ever need to see a specialist or go to the hospital, you will first have to visit your GP and get a referral (unless your case is an emergency, of course).
-Only your GP can refer you to necessary further specialists.
-Exempt from this rule is dental care, where you can approach a dentist or clinic directly.
-This is one of the reasons it’s so important to register with a GP when you move to Maastricht (more on registering below), as they will be your first point of contact with the healthcare system.
+In the Dutch healthcare system, the family doctor, or GP (huisarts) is the gatekeeper to healthcare; if you ever need to see a specialist or go to the hospital, you will first have to visit your GP to get a referral (unless it is an emergency, of course).
+Only your GP can refer you to the necessary further specialists.
+This is one of the reasons it’s so important to register with a GP when you move to Maastricht (more on registering below), as they will be your first point of contact within the healthcare system.

-You may find it strange or annoying that you need to visit a GP before being able to access further medical care; however, the Dutch system does this to ensure that hospitals and specialists are not over-burdened with patients whose complaints can be easily taken care of by the GP.
+The Dutch system requires you to visit a GP first to ensure that hospitals and specialists aren’t overwhelmed with patients whose complaints could easily be taken care of by the GP.

 What does a GP do?

-When you move to Maastricht, you should register with a doctor in your neighbourhood as soon as you can in order to receive proper medical care and avoid burdening the hospital emergency services.
+When you move to Maastricht, you should register with a doctor in your neighbourhood as soon as possible in order to receive proper medical care and avoid burdening the hospital emergency services.
 Registering with a GP is by no means mandatory, but it’s highly recommended.
 It is definitely smarter to register with a GP before you need it as it is free of charge in case you ever face some unexpected medical issues.
 It is much more challenging to seek medical advice in the Netherlands if you are not registered with a GP.

-- Find a practice that’s close to where you live.
+- Find a practice that is close to where you live.
 Ideally, your huisarts should be able to reach you within 15 minutes by car in urgent cases.
 Some GPs will also only accept clients from the nearby neighbourhoods.
 Also, if you are sick, it is nice to have the GP close by.
-You can find a list of all the GP practices in Maastricht and their locations on our city map
+You can find a list of all the GP practices in Maastricht and their locations on our city map.

 - What is the gender of the GP?
-Consider that your GP may have to conduct medical examinations on you, so you might have a preference for a particular gender
+Your GP may have to conduct medical examinations on you, so you might have a preference for a particular gender.

 - Are there other healthcare providers nearby, such as a pharmacy, physiotherapist or hospital?